 Pentagon Awards 10 Contracts Thursday

 The article Pentagon Awards 10 Contracts Thursday originally appeared on Fool.com.Fool contributor Rich Smith has no position in any stocks mentioned.
-The Motley Fool owns shares of General Electric and Northrop Grumman.
+The Motley Fool owns shares of General Electric Company.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.